nmors/passport-adfs-oauth/README.md

 #### Configure Strategy

-The Azure authentication strategy authenticates users using a Azure / Microsoft Office 365 account using OAuth 2.0.
+The ADFS OAuth authentication strategy authenticates users using a Microsoft ADFS account using OAuth 2.0.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, tenant id, resource and redirect URL.

-    passport.use(new AzureOAuthStrategy({
+    passport.use(new ADFSOAuthStrategy({
         loginUrl: EXAMPLE_URL,
         clientId	: EXAMPLE_CLIENT_ID,
     	clientSecret: EXAMPLE_CLIENT_SECRET,